hengjiwang/hengjiwang.github.io/source/_posts/Leaky-Integrate-and-Fire-model.md

 # 3 Leaky-Integrate-And-Fire Models (LIF)

-Neuronal dynamics can be conceived as an ingegration process combined with a triggering-spike mechanism.
+Neuronal dynamics can be conceived as an integration process combined with a triggering-spike mechanism.

 ## 3.1 Model